No animal byproducts or gluten are used during the production of our wines.

 Fining agents are used to improve the clarity of a wine and reduce the sediment.
 The fining agents added to the wine attract unwanted particles, then become heavy and settle at the bottom as sediment.
 The clear wine is then siphoned off the top.
 For many winemakers, it is the final step in giving the wine a beautiful, polished finish.

 Fining agents are extracted from many sources and elements you may never think of as being added to wine.
 Common fining agents include hydrolyzed wheat gluten isolate, casein (milk protein), gelatin, egg whites, isinglass (made from the swim bladders of fish), and natural bentonite clay.
-All Natural Merchants wineries use only bentonite, a natural earth clay, in the fining process.
+All Natural Merchants wineries use only bentonite, a natural earth clay, or vegetable protein in the fining process.

 Those with wheat or gluten allergies, celiac disease, lactose intolerance, or who have chosen vegan lifestyles can feel comfortable in consuming our entire portfolio of wines.